quinn-dougherty/Portfolio/load/README.md

 matrix but of the data itself can be a useful too, so I added a list of correlates according to that matrix in the report as well.

-I hope that this tool can accerate EDA on my team and increase honesty and validation accuracy for our inference.
+I hope that this tool can accelerate EDA on my team and increase honesty and validation accuracy for our inference.

 Further resource: [`fancyimpute`](https://pypi.org/project/fancyimpute/)